 Warning: the amount we used to spend on food will scare and disgust even the most non-judgmental of folks, so please don’t beat a dead horse.
-We stopped going to restaurants cold turkey this year, so we’ve easily saved more than half in this category.
+We stopped going to restaurants this year, so we’ve easily saved more than half in this category.

 Optimization to Reduce Food & Dining Expenses

 Today, we cook all of our meals at home, seldom traversing to local and mostly mediocre restaurants.

 Bills & Utilities

 We pay the highest rates for public water/sewer in the entire county.
 And the quality of the water isn’t even great, so we had to purchase a multi-stage filtration system to produce something potable; however, this system generates a serious amount of waste, which we will talk about in a future post.
 Our bills and utilities also include electricity, trash service, Internet and cell phones.

 Optimizations to Reduce Bills & Utilities

 We’re moving to an area where the rates for water/sewer are significantly lower than where we live currently.
 We’ll also have several choices for Internet providers that have introductory rates half of what we’re paying now.
 We’ll also have several trash haulers to choose from.

 Originally, we drove two decent Volvos with OK gas mileage, but they weren’t optimal and Volvo repairs can be pricey even when we do them ourselves.
 Because we’re moving to a location more convenient for employment, we should be able to eliminate another car in the future.

 Optimizations to Reduce Auto & Transport Expenses